 Their customers are policemen, politicians, farmers, fishermen, factory workers, groups of teenage boys.
 Some of these men are looking just for sex, but others for love and the company of a woman.

 In Bangladesh, a young man has no chance to holds hands with his girlfriend in a public area and cannot have sex before marriage.
-If he goes to a brothel, there he will find a moral-free environment.
+If he goes to a brothel, where he will find a moral-free environment.
 Indeed, I saw many men going to the brothel just to drink tea with the women who live there.
-Normally, in the public areas of Bangladesh, it would never be possible for a man to invite a strange woman for a tea.
+Normally, in the public areas of Bangladesh, it would never be possible for a man to invite a strange woman for tea.
 Similarly, many of the clients enjoy drinking alcohol, which is forbidden outside for Muslims.
 The women inside never wear the hijab.
 Only when they step out, back into the real world.